iSeg: Interactive 3D Segmentation via Interactive Attention: Related Work

-\textbf{Interactive 3D Segmentation.} Traditional interactive techniques have utilized heuristic smoothness priors and formulated the problem with a graph cut optimization objective \cite{boykov2001interactive, rother2004grabcut, sormann2006graph, levin2007closed}.
-More recently, several learning-based methods have been proposed for interactive segmentation \cite{goel2023interactive, yue2023agile3d, kontogianni2023interactive}.
+Traditional interactive techniques have utilized heuristic smoothness priors and formulated the problem with a graph cut optimization objective \cite{boykov2001interactive, rother2004grabcut, sormann2006graph}.
+More recently, several learning-based methods have been proposed for interactive segmentation \cite{ren2022neural, goel2023interactive, yue2023agile3d, kontogianni2023interactive, mirzaei2023spin-nerf, ying2024omniseg3d}.
 For example, \cite{kontogianni2023interactive} segmented 3D point clouds based on user clicks.
-Unlike our work, they constructed a dataset for training their model, which limited its utility to parsing objects from a point cloud scene.
+Unlike our work, they constructed a dataset for training their model, which limited its utility to parsing objects from a scene.

 Very recently, \cite{kirillov2023segment} presented a foundation model for 2D interactive segmentation termed SAM, which triggered a line of follow-up works aiming at harnessing SAM's impressive capabilities to the 3D domain \cite{cen2023segment, chen2023interactive, yang2023sam3d, 2023arXiv230602245Z}.
 One approach is to segment 2D projections of the 3D data and fuse them in 3D.
 However, such an approach requires high user guidance, as the segmentation is performed in 2D, and the user's input is required for different views.